Jaacky/sorcery-wiki/Simple-Password-Authentication.md

 end
 ```

-Now run the app and create a new user.
+Now run the app and create a new user at [http://0.0.0.0:3000/users](http://0.0.0.0:3000/users).
 Voila!
 The password was automatically encrypted, and a salt was also auto-created!
 By default the encryption algorithm used is BCrypt (using the bcrypt-ruby gem) but that can be configured, as well as the salt, and the database field names.

-Now we need a way to login after registering.
+Now we need a way to login after registering, so we'll generate a controller for that:

     rails g controller UserSessions new create destroy